 Artist Stories

 Famous Impressionist artist Claude Monet‘s garden in Giverny has been one of the must-see sights for every art lover visiting France.
-It is a flowering domain where the artist had spent last forty-or-so years of his life, digging, planting, weeding and painting.
+It is a flowering domain where the artist had spent the last 40 or so years of his life, digging, planting, weeding, and painting.

 Monet’s Obsession with Nature and Flowers